numerica-ideas/community/terraform/aws-scale-wordpress/README.md

 ### Step 4: Configuring S3 Bucket Policy for CloudFront Access

-Finally, we create an **S3 bucket policy to allow CloudFront access to the bucket**
+Finally, we create an **S3 bucket policy to allow CloudFront access to the bucket:**

 ```terraform
 data "aws_iam_policy_document" "s3_policy" {